scitran/client/Connecting-and-Authentication.md

          cni: [1×1 struct]
      newSite: [1×1 struct]
 ```

-Or remove an instance this way
+Remove an instance this way

     st = scitran('stanfordlabs','action','remove');

-To refresh the API Key, obtain the new key on the site and then run
+To refresh the API Key, use

     st = scitran('stanfordlabs','action','refresh');

+and you will be prompted to enter the new key, which you can obtain from the Flywheel site.